dominicwong617/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: STEP 1: loop through row_units, column_units, square_units and diagonal_units for each cell to get its peers STEP 2: get a cell that has two possible values STEP 3: find the existence of another cell in the *_units that has the same possible values as the current cell STEP 4: In the current *_unit, eliminate all other cells' possible values that match these two cells' possible values

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The only thing we have to do is to include the diagonal units into unitlist and the search method will automatically include the diagonal constraint when it attempts to solve the Sudoku.

 ### Install